Luis-Varona/umnb-tax-rates-police-spending/README.md

 comparative demographics, and tax bases is integrated into the model.
 (2024 policing provider data is mapped backwards to municipal jurisdictions from previous years.)
-The instrument variable used in the 2SLS regression is obtained from occassional Government of Canada census data on median household income and interpolated to the years of interest.
+The instrument variable used in the 2SLS regression is obtained from occassional Statistics Canada census data on median household income and interpolated to the years of interest.

 The final data used for analysis is in the